Installing and Using Construction Lines For Blender

 Drawing On Existing Geometry

 As previously noted, it is possible to split faces of existing geometry by drawing a line across an existing face, in Edit mode.
-It is also possible to divide faces with new shape geometry and add shapes to existing geometry, thus extending them.
+It is also possible to cut into existing faces with new shape geometry and add shapes to existing geometry, thus extending them.